wliu14/soma-task-tracker/README.md

 In this project, the critical path means: **the chain of tasks that controls the overall finish date**.

 - If a task on this chain is delayed, the final completion date moves later.
-- We first compute **strict critical tasks** using slack (`slack = 0`).
+- We first compute tasks with **no schedule buffer** (`slack = 0`).
-- To make the graph easier to read, we also include the **driver chain** (the dependency chain that leads to the latest-finishing task).
+- To make the graph easier to read, we also include the dependency chain that leads to the latest-finishing task.

 So the orange path in the graph is:
-- strict critical tasks, plus
+- no-buffer tasks (`slack = 0`), plus
-- the driver chain,
+- the latest-finishing dependency chain,

 which gives a clear, connected start-to-finish path for users.